elibullockpapa/obesity_T2D/README.md

 model.py: The python code that defines the parameter values and ode function that defines the mathematical formulations given in the manuscript.
 figure2.py: The file uses model.py and generates the Figure 2 given in the mansucript.

-The model has 8 dynamical variables:
+The model has 8 variables:
 The independent variable is time 't' and is in days.
 g: plasma glucose (mg/dl),
 i: plasma nsulin (uU/ml),